gjpelletier/pstide/README.md

 # Example

-Running the following code in your Jupyter Notebook
+Running the following code in your Jupyter Notebook:
 ```
 # Example use of run_pstide
 from pstide import run_pstide